Guidelines for grantees

 Jenny and Antti Wihuri Foundation is required to notify grants to Mela and provide additional information on grants awarded as required by Mela.

 For more information concerning social security, contact MELA at 029 435 2650, vakuutus(at)mela.fi

-An application form and a letter of attorney authorizing the Foundation to take out and pay for an insurance policy and authorizing Benefit Advisors Oy to arrange and manage the cover should be sent to the following address:
+An application form For Additional grant and letter of authorization the Foundation to take out and pay for an insurance policy and authorizing Söderberg & Partners Oy to arrange and manage the cover should be sent to the following address: